Shruthika-s/FrontEndProject-Products/README.md

 # E-Commerce Website

-This is a simple front-end project that mimics an e-commerce website.
-It fetches product data from a public API and displays them in a grid format.
-Users can search for products and view details in a modal when clicked.
+This is a simple front-end project that mimics an e-commerce website, built using React and React Bootstrap.
+The website fetches product data from the FakeStore API and presents it in an organized, user-friendly layout.
+Users can search for products by name and view more detailed information by clicking on a product card, which opens a modal displaying the product's image, price, description, and other relevant details.

 ## Features